denissokolov/chat-connect-web-extension/README.md

 5. **Load the extension**
    - Click "Load unpacked" button
-   - Navigate to your project folder and select the `dist` folder (or the build output folder)
+   - Navigate to your project folder and select the `dist/chrome-mv3` folder (or the build output folder)
    - Click "Select Folder"

 6. **Verify installation**